Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs: Noble gas budget of the deep mantle

-On the whole, Figure \ref{fig:Bar_chart} shows that the noble gas budgets of the deep mantle can be reconciled by a combination of dissolved nebular gas, incorporation of CI carbonaceous chondrites, and subducted atmospheric material, without invoking the inclusion of SWI material.
+On the whole, Figure \ref{fig:Bar_chart} shows that the noble gas budgets of the deep mantle can be reconciled by a combination of dissolved nebular gas, incorporation of carbonaceous chondrites, and subducted atmospheric material, without invoking the inclusion of SWI material.
 We conclude that light noble gases in the deep mantle reflect the gas dissolution of early Earth embryos while heavy noble gases complementarily probe the Earth's solid accretion history.

-Assuming CI carbonaceous chondrites supplied the primitive Ar, Kr and Xe reservoirs, a small ($\sim 5\%$) imprint of CI chondrites may be present within the otherwise nebular Ne content.
-Such a contribution would not significantly affect the measurements of \cite{Williams_2019}, which allow a maximum of $10-15\%$ of the Ne reservoir to be of either atmospheric or chondritic origin \citep{Peron_2022}.
+Assuming chondrites volatiles supplied the primitive Ar, Kr and Xe reservoirs, a ($\sim 17\%$) imprint of this primitive source may be present within the otherwise nebular Ne content.
+This conclusion is however subject to compositional variations between the chondritic primitive volatiles and CI chondrites.
+Such a contribution would be consistent (to $\approx 1 \sigma$) with the measurements of \cite{Williams_2019}, which allow a maximum of $10-15\%$ of the Ne reservoir to be of either atmospheric or chondritic origin \citep{Peron_2022}.

 Lastly, Figure \ref{fig:Bar_chart} also demonstrates that the preferential partitioning of Xe in the Earth's iron core is a viable solution to the missing Xe problem in the deep mantle, reconciling to $\approx 1\sigma$ the measured concentration of Kr and Xe of \cite{Marty_2012}.
 A caveat to this last conclusion is that we have ignored the similar preferential partitioning of He, Ne and Ar.
 Their incorporation rate varies much more with temperature \citep[see Figure 2b of ][]{Wang_2022} and is harder to approximate without a complete model of the interior structure of planetary embryos.